rust-unofficial/too-many-lists/text/first-layout.md

 Let's check our priorities:

-* tail of a list never allocates: check!
+* Tail of a list never allocates extra junk: check!
-* enum is in delicious null-pointer-optimized form: check!
+* `enum` is in delicious null-pointer-optimized form: check!
+* All elements are uniformly allocated: check!

 Alright!
+We actually just constructed exactly the layout that we used to demonstrate that our first layout (as suggested by the official Rust documentation) was problematic.

 ```text
 > cargo build